 I am a reformed snooze button junkie.
-I used to hit that thing five or six times every morning and had to set my alarm about 45 minutes ahead of my scheduled wake-up time as a way to protect myself from myself.
+I used to hit that thing five or six times every morning and had to set my alarm about 45 minutes ahead of my scheduled wake-up time to protect myself from myself.

-Let’s talk sleep inertia.
+Let’s talk about sleep inertia.

 However, if you wake up too early in a sleep cycle or in the middle of a deep sleep cycle, that grogginess can last between two to four hours.
 That’s your entire morning shot to shit.

-It thinks you’re going back to sleep and so hormones get released to help you drift off into a blissfully deep rest.
+It thinks you’re going back to sleep, and so hormones get released to help you drift off into a blissfully deep rest.
 This is why when your alarm goes off again in ten or fifteen minutes, you can barely remember your name.